4paradigm/OpenMLDB/tools/documentation/java_api/javaapi/Files/_library_loader_8java.md

 import java.io.InputStream;
 import java.net.URL;

-/**
- * @brief This class is used to load the shared library from within the jar.
- * The shared library is extracted to a temp folder and loaded from there.
- */
 public class LibraryLoader {

     private static final Logger logger = LoggerFactory.getLogger(LibraryLoader.class.getName());

-    /**
-     * Firstly attempts to load the native library specified by the libraryPath.
-     * If that fails then it falls back to extracting the library from the classpath.
-     * @param libraryPath
-     */
     synchronized public static void loadLibrary(String libraryPath) {
         logger.info("Try to load the library {}", libraryPath);